 Jackie is an undergraduate student at MIT studying biology with minors in applied international studies and public policy.
 Her interests include environmental sustainability and contemporary dance.

 Monica is a PhD student in the Biology Department at MIT.
 Her research focuses on cancer biology, and specifically finding new therapies for brain tumors.
 She is passionate about entrepreneurship and how healthcare innovations can profoundly impact healthcare delivery and patient care.

-Justin is a freshman at MIT studying Computer Science and Molecular Biology.
+Justin is an undergraduate at MIT studying Computer Science and Molecular Biology.
 His interests include innovation, design and technology.

 Molly Binder is an Innovation Consultant at the Life Science and Technology Firm Sagentia.
 She earned her BS in Biophysics from Wake Forest University and has a passion for the intersection of healthcare, wellness, and technology.

 Jessica de la Cuesta is passionate about innovation and is specifically fascinated by the methodologies and processes by which innovation occurs.
 She holds a B.A. in Psychology from Williams College, which she currently utilizes in her work as a Technical Project Manager in Cambridge, MA.